sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-link-entity/cp-mobile-dev-kit-link-entity.md

 In `Customers_Detail.page` you added total number of order counts for a given customer.
 When a new `SalesOrder` is created, this count doesn't get updated automatically unless you navigate back and forth to this page.

-> `DataSubscriptions` : it is a way to listen to data changes that when triggered should cause a UI element to redraw.
+> `DataSubscriptions` : it is a way to listen to data changes that when triggers should cause a UI element to redraw.
 If your control or section has a target, that target is automatically subscribed for data change events.
 Otherwise you can also explicitly subscribe to `DataSubscriptions` by specifying an entity set name or `readLink` in an array.
 You can find more details [here](https://help.sap.com/viewer/977416d43cd74bdc958289038749100e/Latest/en-US/6e173df205af4d0eb5c0592e94fc5cdb.html).

 1. In `Customers_Detail.page`, select **Customer Orders** Object Table control.
 In **Properties** section, click **+** icon under **Misc** and double click `SalesOrderHeaders` and click **OK**.